How to Get Started With the Forms Addon

 After it’s gathered some data, you can view your forms conversion stats in WordPress by navigating to Insights » Reports » Forms:

-How to View Your UA Form Stats in Google Analytics
+How to View Your Form Stats in your Google Analytics property

 Go to the Events report by navigating to Reports » Engagement » Events under the Life Cycle section of the side navigation bar.